Email Marketing Metrics

 This section will cover the most important metrics related to the open rates of your email campaigns.

-Open rate is the 2nd most important deliverability metric because it shows you both that emails are reaching the customers inbox, and that either the brand or the subject line caught their attention.
+Open rate is the 2nd most important deliverability metric because it shows you both that emails are reaching the customers' inboxes, and that either the brand or the subject line caught their attention.
 Most brands calculate this as unique opens, since counting all opens can skew the results.

 Senders with good list health and an engaged audience typically reach 30-40% open rates on bulk emails.
 The golden standard to reach is at least 20%+.